allan-cais/meahana-attendee/README.md

-# Meeting Bot Dashboard
+# Meahana Attendee

-A full-stack application for managing meeting bots with real-time transcription and AI-powered reporting.
+A clean, minimal integration for managing meeting bots with real-time transcription and AI-powered reporting.

 ## 🏗️ Architecture